odo/appendix/README.md

 ![indexed_append_file perfomance](https://raw.github.com/odo/indexed_append_file/master/private/perf.png "indexed_append_file perfomance")

 This measurement was taken on an laptop with a Intel Core 2 Duo @ 2,53 GHz, 1067 MHz memory bus and a SATA Seagate Momentus XT.
+On our server system we see double to triple the performance.